cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 first arguments to the string `"/users/registration"`.
 The second invocation bound the data to the function.
 Since the context and the first argument were already bound, that arguments takes the 2nd position.
-Last, but not least, that function is assigned to the `onclick` property of that DOM element, and when it's invoked the event is passed, occuping the last position in the arguments list.
+Last, but not least, that function is assigned to the `onclick` property of that DOM element, and when it's invoked the event is passed, occupying the last position in the arguments list.

 Translated to javascript, it's more or less equivalent to: